YuvalShaul/easyawslib/README.md

 # easyaws
-Classes to make your aws code easyier.
+Classes to make your aws code easier.